aws-samples/aws-hpc-recipes/recipes/pcluster/try_hpc6a/README.md

 ### Check your Service Quota

 1. Navigate to the [AWS Service Quotas console](https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas).
 Change to either the **us-east-2** or **eu-north-1** Region, depending on where you want to launch your test cluster.
 2. Search for **HPC**, then check the **Running On-Demand HPC instances** quota to ensure your **Applied quota value** is sufficient to allow instance launches.
-This quota is expressed in vCPUs, so this value must 48 or larger.
+This quota is expressed in vCPUs.
-3. If it is not, choose the **Request increase at account-level** option and wait for your request to be processed.
+3. If your account quota is not sufficient to meet your needs, choose the **Request increase at account-level** option and wait for your request to be processed.
+Then, return to this exercise.

 ### Launch the Cluster